Slins-23/chip-8/README.md

 <p align="center">(Some frames were deleted to make the GIF smaller)</p>
 <br>
 <br>
-CHIP-8 emulator / debugger made with C++ 17.
+CHIP-8 emulator/debugger made with C++ 17.
 <br>
 SDL 2.0.16 for window creation, event handling and audio.
 <br>
-ImGUI & OpenGL 3 for user interface and rendering.
+ImGui & OpenGL 3 for user interface and rendering.
 <br>
 nativefiledialog for opening file dialogs.
 <br>